-Punctual and reliable delivery driver with several years of experience providing exceptional delivery services to local businesses.
-A clean driving record and a proven track record of excellent customer service and efficient deliveries.
+Delivery driver with seven years of experience providing exceptional delivery services to local London businesses.
+Clean driving record and proven track record of excellent customer service and efficient deliveries.
 Accredited advanced driver by Institute of Advanced Motorists.

 The CV summary is different from a CV objective or CV headline.
 While all of these sections can add value, the summary offers you the most space to expand on your strongest selling points as a delivery driver.

 The employment history section is the place to offer details about your previous experience and the skills that make you the perfect candidate for the delivery driver role.
 First, create subheadings with the job title, employer name, dates worked, and location.
 Underneath, include 4-5 bullet points that touch on the duties and skills most relevant to the new position you’re applying for.

 If you are writing a delivery driver CV with no experience, make sure to focus on transferable skills from other positions.
 These are usually personality traits or character qualities that prove why you’d be effective as a delivery driver, even if you’ve never done it before.
 For example, attention to detail, punctuality, and a commitment to efficient customer service from a shop assistant role can all be applied to the delivery driver position.
 Check out our adaptable CV sample below.